 Veea places integrated connectivity and computation capabilities at the network device-edge to meet users’ ever-increasing expectations in a world of IoT, 5G and Wi-Fi 6 data connectivity.
 The Veea Platform includes management tools, developer tools, software applications and VeeaHub Smart Edge Nodes, bringing the benefits of “cloud” as close as possible to users’ devices.
 Veea solutions are establishing new levels of integration, performance, and value at the network edge, resulting in greater user satisfaction, operational simplicity, and lower cost.

-Senior Back End Engineer Iselin, NJ, United States or New York, NY, United States
+Senior Back End Engineer Iselin, NJ, United States, New York, NY, United States, or Remote

 Senior Full Stack Engineer New York, NY, United States

 Our CEO and Chairman Allen Salmasi.
 40-year veteran of the communications industry who helped develop the CDMA protocol and was once one of Qualcomm’s biggest shareholders.
 Salmasi went on to found NextWave Telecom, which famously bid $4.7 billion for PCS spectrum in 1996 and then sold it to Verizon in 2005.
 Salmasi then started NextWave Wireless, which among other activities acquired firms like PacketVideo and IPWireless.